-This book builds on the experience of spinning and making yarns from the fleece of specific sheep breeds.
+This book builds on our years of experience of spinning and making yarns from the fleece of specific sheep breeds.
 The characteristics of breed specific yarns vary according to the type of sheep providing the fleece and so we have created descriptions and given information about the sheep and the yarns they produce, along with patterns specially designed to take advantage of the yarn style.

 We also provide information on sheep husbandry, fleece production and spinning, as well as tables showing the key characteristics of sheep, the yarns from the fleeces, suitability for dyeing and also advice and options on using the patterns for yarns from other breeds.